 Raytheon Australia History

-when the company was established as a full subsidiary of the United States’ Raytheon Company in response to the Howard Government’s defence industry policy.
+when the company was established as a full subsidiary of the United States’ then Raytheon Company, now Raytheon Technologies, in response to the Howard Government’s defence industry policy.

 The Howard Government policy was clear: an international defence contractor’s commitment to Australia would be measured by the extent of its investment in Australian sovereign capability.
-Raytheon heeded that message, and was one of the first companies to invest in Australia in this manner.
+Raytheon Technologies heeded that message, and was one of the first companies to invest in Australia in this manner.

 Together, Defence and industry have a mutual obligation to strategically partner to create a warfighting edge for Australia’s forces and contribute to the security of the nation.

 In 1999, Raytheon Australia acquired a small local aerospace company, Aerospace Technical Services, which specialised in aeronautical engineering and flight test.
 The following year, Boeing Naval Systems was acquired with the novation of a Collins Submarine combat system contract from Boeing Australia.

 In 2003, Raytheon Australia acquired Honeywell Aerospace and Defence Services, followed by the addition of the Qantas Defence Services Avionics Business Unit contract to the company’s portfolio in 2007.

 Expanding further in 2010, Raytheon Australia acquired business assets previously owned by Compucat Research Pty.
 Ltd, enhancing the organisation’s ability to meet the future information security needs of the Australia intelligence community.